hybridgroup/cylon-sphero/README.md

 ## Release History

+Version 0.9.1 - Added new 'locator' event, changed spheron to hybridgroup-spheron module

 Version 0.9.0 - Update for cylon 0.12.0

 Version 0.8.1 - Update dependencies to include npm version of Spheron with Cylon.js pull requests